gvwilson/fiction/iffy/index.md

 She turned toward shore.
 The armored bot pivoted smoothly on its heavy treads and lowered one of its arms.
-The elderly doctor sat on it as if were a park bench---as if being carried gently along a pier by a century-old war machine was the most natural thing in the world.
+The elderly doctor sat on it as if were a park bench—as if being carried gently along a pier by a century-old war machine was the most natural thing in the world.

 "Show-off," Uncle Jack grumbled.
-"Treatin that thing like it's some kind o pet rat."
+"Treatin' that thing like it's some kind o' pet rat."

 "Actually,
 she trained its core on a sim of a guard dog she once had,"